 Hartford, Connecticut is a mid-sized city with a population of 124,320 people.
-Hartford has a population density of 7,153 people per square mile.
-This would be considered well above the national population density level.
-Individuals of White (36%) and Black or African American (38%) backgrounds make up a significant portion of the population of the city.
+With a population density of 7,153 people per square mile, Hartford is well above the nation's average density level.
+Hartford is mostly populated by White (36%) and Black or African American (38%) ethnic groups.
 Additionally, more than a quarter of the population of Hartford are of Hispanic or Latino origin, and 36% of the population also speak Spanish.
-The median age of all Hartford residents is 31, which is well below the national average.
-This is a good indication that this city could be ideal for young singles.
-Hartford is very likely to be a great place to live for singles as only 37%, of the population (over fifteen) is classified as married.
+If you are a young adult or student, you might be pleased to know that the average age of all Hartford residents is 31.
+In Hartford, only 37% of people over the age of fifteen are married.
+This city could be a good option for singles ready to mingle.

-Being close to public transportation, grocery stores, parks and other conveniences are all important when weighing your options for a new home in Hartford.
+Being close to public transit, grocery stores, parks and other conveniences are all important when weighing your options for a new home in Hartford.
 Before you determine if any of these amenities are available in the area, you will also want to know if the real estate prices in Hartford are affordable.
-Median real estate prices in Hartford come in at $159,100, which is 40.9% lower than the Connecticut average.
-The home price to income ratio compares the median home prices to the median household income.
-In Hartford, the home price to income ratio is 5, which is 31.6% higher than the Connecticut average.
-Knowing if your home will appreciate on a long term or even a short term basis should be factored into your decision making.
-An increase in your home’s value can be a good way to generate tax-free equity that can create long term financial security.
-In the past year, appreciation rates for homes in the Hartford area were -0.6% and 5 year appreciation rates were -0%.
+The median home price for Hartford homes is $159,100, which is 40.9% lower than the Connecticut average.
+If we take a closer look at the affordability of homes in Hartford, we’ll see that the home price to income ratio is 5, which is 31.6% higher than the Connecticut average.

 |Average one way commute||23min||26min||26min|

 |Workers who drive to work||59.2%||78.3%||76.4%|

 |Workers who walk||6.5%||2.9%||2.8%|